[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 After the Devils Hole you will encounter a 50-foot sloping rappel with a two bolt anchor.
 There is usually water at the bottom of this rappel but it can be avoided with a little effort.

-The next obstacle and signature feature of Mystery Canyon is the 115' rappel into Mystery Springs.
-The Rappel anchors are located on a narrow ledge to the south, use caution reaching these anchors since they are very exposed.
-Rappel past the massive chokestone into the deep plunge pool filled with clear, cold water.
-This rappel requires a floating disconnect and a 15-foot swim.
-In an emergency it might be helpful to know that you can walk under the massive chokestone and that there is a bolted anchor under the chokestone.
-This option is usually used when someone drops gear into the pothole and spring behind the chokestone.
+The next obstacle and signature feature of Mystery Canyon is the 115-foot rappel into Mystery Springs.
+The Rappel anchors are located on a narrow ledge to the south (left), use caution reaching these anchors since they are very exposed.
+Rappel past the massive chokestone into the plunge pool filled with clear, cold water.
+This pool is normally about waist deep, but it has also been a swimmer in years past.
+It just depends on what the last flash flood did to the canyon.
+In an emergency it might be helpful to know that you can walk under the massive chokestone located midway down the rappel, and there is a bolted anchor under the chokestone.
+This option is usually used when someone drops gear into the pothole located behind the chokestone.

-Mystery Canyon ends with a spectacular 115' rappel into the Zion Narrows.
-You will be rappelling down a waterfall, which is very slippery with moss.
-If you are lucky, there will be a large crowd of tourists gathered to admire your canyoneering skills and videotape you for future generations.
+Mystery Canyon ends with a spectacular 115-foot rappel into the Zion Narrows.
+You will be rappelling down a waterfall, which is very slippery with moss, so use caution.
+If you are lucky, there will be a large crowd of tourists gathered to admire your canyoneering skills and videotape you for future generations to admire.

 All that remains is to hike down the Narrows to the Temple of Sinawava (N37° 17' 07", W112° 56' 52") and catch the shuttle out of Zion Canyon.
 If you began this adventure at the East Mesa Trailhead now would be a good time to figure out how you are going to retrieve your wheels.